jiechau/exiftool_mac/README.md

 - sync everything from '\$dest_photo_dir_base' to '\$remote_918_photo_dir_base' and '\$remote_213_photo_dir_base'
 - sync everything from '\$dest_video_dir_base' to '\$remote_213_video_dir_base' and '\$remote_213_photo_dir_base'

+As you can see, here I'm just backing up the organized directory to two other locations (or more locations) using rsync.
+These two places could be servers or computers where you do further processing.

+For example, the location 192.168.123.162 is a NAS and performing a backup function.
+The other machine is a PC, 192.168.123.162, and will regularly synchronize the directory contents to the Google Photo album.
+For this part, you'll need to make some configurations on these remote servers/PCs according to your needs.

+If the rsync commands involve account credentials, you can refer to the part in '\$ . ./go.sh 3'.
+Here you'll need to copy config/config_secrets_example.txt to config/config_secrets.txt.
+The IP address, username, and password used by rsync are recorded here.

 ### (e) share photos